Skip to Content Top

 Types of Storm Damage to Arvada Roofs

-Arvada's tree-lined neighborhoods along the Ralston Creek Trail, including Meadowgate Farms and Ralston Valley, face added debris risk during wind events.
-The mature cottonwood canopy drops large branches in high winds.
-Homes near Standley Lake and the open terrain of Northwest Arvada face the highest sustained wind loads.
+Wind lifts shingle tabs, tears ridge caps, bends flashing, and drives rain under gaps.
+Arvada's tree-lined neighborhoods along Ralston Creek Trail, including Meadowgate Farms and Ralston Valley, face added debris risk during wind events.
+Homes near Standley Lake and on the western prairie face the highest sustained wind loads.
+In Arvada, wind and hail damage often happen in the same storm.
+Both types need documentation for a complete insurance claim.

 Do not wait for a leak to tell you about storm damage.